 - On the 2nd Application page, click “Start” on the bottom left side of the page.

 Next, you will be asked to upload a file as a writing sample.
 Writing samples vary by instructor.
 See each course listing for specific requirements.

 NOTE: Despite being asked to enter payment information, YOU WILL NOT BE CHARGED for this course unless you choose to enroll if / when you receive a notice of acceptance.
 There is no fee to apply to advanced-level courses.
 Since enrollment is restricted, discount fees are unavailable for these courses.

-The submission deadline for fall advanced courses is August 27, 2018 at 5pm PST unless it is noted otherwise on the course page by expanding the “Details” tab in the section where the “Enroll” button is located.
-To see which advanced courses are still available for submission this summer, click the appropriate link.
+The submission deadline for advanced courses are noted on the course page by expanding the “Details” tab in the section where the “Enroll” button is located.
+To see which advanced courses are still available for submission this quarter, click the appropriate link.